Documentation Index

 Defining Jobs Controllers

-The recommended way to define jobs in Orionjs is to use the @Jobs()
+The recommended way to define jobs in Orionjs is to use the @Jobs() decorator on a class and the job-specific decorators on methods:

 import {Jobs, RecurrentJob, EventJob, createEventJob, createRecurrentJob} from '@orion-js/dogs'